srsmaxwynn/gzdoom-launcher/README.md

 "ZDoom", "GZDoom", "LZDoom" and "Doom" aren't mine.

 Used NuGet packages:
-- Fody (used to merge libs into one executable)
+- ILMerge and MSBuild.ILMerge.Task (used to *merge* libs into one executable)
 - Newtonsoft Json
 - SharpZipLib